 - Ensure that you have Vehicle Tracking forms, pens, clipboard and SOS locations.

-- Track all vehicles from and including “0” vehicle on the Vehicle Tracking form.
+- Track all vehicles from and including “0” vehicle on the Competition Tracking form up until “999” Competition Sweep vehicle.

 - During the running of the stage pass on any relevant information to the Stage Director promptly.
 Blowing the vehicle horn is a good way of getting their attention.

-- Assist in the pack up of the Start area.
+- Assist in the pack up of the Start Control.

 Keep yourself safe and follows these tips!